coderofsalvation/webhookmonkey/README.md

 * The api documentation is generated at `http://localhost:3000/doc`, and a swagger url at `http://localhost:3000/model`
 * The [webhook editor](https://npmjs.org/package/node-red) can be visited at `http://localhost:3001`

-By default, the api is just an simple example of incident storage, which the webhook editor orchestrates.
+By default, the api is just an simple example of incident & history storage, which the webhook editor can extend on.
-However, it can be extended to do much more.
-Right now it demonstrates this incident mangement cycle:
+Right now it demonstrates this incident & history cycle:

 <img src="doc/incidents.png"/>